j0c2/project-seraphim/docs/_tabs/observability.md

 done
 ```

-Open Grafana at http://localhost:3000 and select the “Seraphim Inference Overview” dashboard.
+Open Grafana at http://localhost:3000 and select the "Seraphim Inference Overview" dashboard.

 ## PromQL Cookbook